mhdzy/SSLboard/README.md

 We chose to use Go, a relatively new language that simplified a lot of C functionality, making it easier to implement a lot of the features required for this project.
 We used the `crypto/tls` package in Go for any SSL/TLS functions (certificates, TLS handshakes, etc.).

+We also chose to use a fair amount of external libraries to 'trick out' our project, which we felt would ease a lot of development time -- and it did!
+Instead of spending time obsessing about delimiters, sending strings over the TLS pipe using Read/Write calls, and parsing on the server-side, GRPC calls and protobuffers allowed us to condense our message sending into structs over RPC calls.

+We had somewhat of a challenge figuring out boltDB, our database package.
+It was tricky and confusing setting this up, but offered a big learning experience in debugging since none of us had prior formal experience (academic or professional) with databases.

 ## Installation

 In order to install Go, you must install the appropriate package from the following link: